In the Earth is a 2021 British micro-budget trippy virus-themed horror film made during the pandemic quarantine.

 Reviews [click links to read more]:

-” …the filmmaker finds inspiration from nature, crafting a wild, hallucinogenic descent into abject terror, giving hints at a folk horror mythology and references to witchcraft.
+” …a wild, hallucinogenic descent into abject terror, giving hints at a folk horror mythology and references to witchcraft.
 For fans of his earlier genre work, In the Earth marks a welcome return to form.
 It might feel a bit too familiar to A Field in England and raises more questions than it answers, but it’s a riveting trip nonetheless.”
 Bloody Disgusting

 “In the Earth is filled with many WTF moments that had me baffled yet needing more.
 The film is very disorienting and had me lost on several occasions and that’s what made it so engaging.
 Definitely a tad too long but this is a return to form for Ben Wheatley!”
 Charlie McGivern